-They also do many strange things during these festivals, as was mentioned by many historians, such as gathering the leaves of trees, soaking them, then washing with the water, or putting kohl on their eyes.
+They also do many strange things during these festivals, mentioned by many historians, such as gathering the leaves of trees, soaking them, then washing with the water, or putting kohl on their eyes.
 The Copts of Egypt used to bathe in the Nile on certain days, claiming that this was healing.
 Easter is the day when they break their long fast.
-They claim that on this day, the Messiah (peace be upon him) was resurrected three days after the crucifixion, and Adam was saved from Hell, and other myths.
-Shams al-Deen al-Dimashqi al-Dhahabi mentioned that the people of Hama would stop working for six days on this occasion, and they would dye eggs and make ka'k [a kind of biscuit], and other kinds of corrupt deeds and mixing that they engaged in at that time.
+They claim that on this day, the Messiah, may Allaah exalt his mention, was resurrected three days after the crucifixion, and Aadam, may Allaah exalt his mention, was saved from Hell, and other myths.
+Shams al-Deen al-Dimashqi ath-Thahabi, may Allaah have mercy on him, mentioned that the people of Hamah would stop working for six days on this occasion, and they would dye eggs and make Ka'k [a kind of biscuit], and perform other kinds of corrupt deeds and mixing that they were engaged in at the time.
 He said that the Muslims used to join in that as well, and that they outnumbered the Christians.
 We seek refuge with Allaah.

-Ibn al-Haaj mentioned that they openly committed immoral actions and engaged in gambling, but no one denounced them for doing so.
-This is probably what prompted Shaykh al-Islam Ibn Taymiyah (may Allaah have mercy on him) to denounce what he saw of Muslims imitating Christians in their festivals and rituals, for he mentioned a great deal of this in his excellent book al-Iqtidaa'.
-Al-Dhahabi also wrote a book on this topic, as mentioned above.
+Ibn al-Haaj, may Allaah have mercy on him, mentioned that they openly committed immoral actions and engaged in gambling, but no one denounced them for doing so.
+This is probably what prompted Shaykh al-Islaam Ibn Taymiyyah, may Allaah have mercy on him, to denounce what he saw of Muslims imitating Christians in their festivals and rituals, for he mentioned a great deal of this in his excellent book Al-Iqtidaa'.
+Ath-Thahabi also wrote a book on this topic, as mentioned above.

-Until the present, all the Christians celebrate Easter on the first Sunday after the moon become full in spring, in the period between March 22 and April 25.
+Until the present day, all Christians celebrate Easter on the first Sunday after the moon becomes full in the spring, in the period between March 22 and April 25.
 The Eastern Orthodox Christians observe it later than the other Christians.
 Its rituals, fasts and days occupy an entire season in the Christian year.

-2. The festival of the birth of the Messiah (may peace be upon him).
-The Europeans call this Christmas, and it is on December 25 for the majority of Christians.
+2. The festival of the birth of the Messiah, may Allaah exalt his mention: the Europeans call this Christmas, and it is on December 25 for the majority of Christians.
 For the Copts it is the day which corresponds to the twenty-ninth of Keehak (the fourth month of the Coptic year).
 This celebration is ancient and was mentioned in the books of the historians.
-Al-Maqreezi said: The time of Christmas came whilst we were in Cairo, and it is a major event in all the regions of Egypt, when they sell candles in the shape of flowers, which they call lanterns.
+Al-Maqreezi said: "The time of Christmas came whilst we were in Cairo, and it is a major event in all the regions of Egypt, when they sell candles in the shape of flowers, which they call lanterns."